ahoef/jekyll-blog/_posts/2015-09-28-git-rebasing.md

 <br>

 ###Automatic Rebasing###
-One scenario where you might want to rebase is if you have some changes on master, and some other changes on a feature branch, and you want to port over changes from master onto your feature branch so you stay up-to-date.
+One scenario where you might want to rebase is if changes have been made on master, and you have some other changes on a feature branch, and you want to port over changes from master onto your feature branch so you stay up-to-date.

 From your feature branch, if you run `git pull` or `git fetch` and then `git merge` individually, you'll be thrown into Vim or another text editor you have set as default&#42; where you'll be prompted to save a merge commit message.
-That commit will get it's own SHA and live in your history.
+That commit will get its own SHA and live in your history.

 See this visual example from the excellent Atlassian article, ['Merging Vs. Rebasing'](https://www.atlassian.com/git/tutorials/merging-vs-rebasing/conceptual-overview)